rfadeev/pump-editor/README.md

 listed preset are not filtered and type selection popup is not shown.
 * Toggle off - no filtering of listed preset assets by preset type

 Click preset asset object field to ping object in project window.
-Click "Select" button to select preset asset in project window.
+Click `Select` button to select preset asset in project window.